SSDI Calculator

 When the SSA calculates the average, it adjusts your earnings for inflation and determines your average indexed monthly earnings or AIME.
 The SSA uses your AIME to calculate your full retirement benefit, known as your primary insurance amount or PIA.
 It then rounds this value down to the nearest dollar to determine your monthly SSDI benefit.

-The maximum available monthly benefit for 2024 is $3,822.
+The maximum available monthly benefit for 2025 is $4,018.
 However, the majority of beneficiaries receive significantly less than the maximum payment.
-The average monthly SSDI benefit in 2024 is $1,537.
+The average monthly SSDI benefit in September 2024 was $1,539.84.

 Who Is Eligible for SSDI Benefits?